 Acute cystitis is inflammation of the bladder.
-It is usually caused by an infection.
-There are two types are of acute cystitis:
+This article will focus on cystitis caused by an infection.

-Factors that increase your risk of uncomplicated cystitis include:
+Acute cystitis is more common in women.
+Other factors that may increase your risk of uncomplicated cystitis include:

 Factors that increase your risk of complicated cystitis include: